gesellix/gesellix/site/content/post/zero-downtime-deployment-with-docker-stack.md

 It's always a bit harder to change ones mind, but I assume from time to time it is essential to move forward.

 I already mentioned the tricky part when talking about my wishes for a good orchestration tool: _fit my needs - simple to use_.
 You might argue that a generic tool won't be possible with such constraints.
-And I guess you're right.
-That's why our current setup still has its right to exist.
+And I guess you're right: there are reasons why our current setup still has its right to exist.

 # The Ugly